 Medium

-Divide participants into teams of 4-5 people
+Divide participants into teams of 4-5 people each

-Give each team: 20 sticks of spaghetti, 1 meter of tape, 1 meter of string, 1 marshmallow
+Give each team: 20 sticks of uncooked spaghetti, 1 meter of tape, 1 meter of string, 1 marshmallow

-The marshmallow must be on top and the structure must stand on its own
+The structure must stand on its own without support when time ends

-Measure heights and declare the winning team
+Measure heights from table to top of marshmallow and declare the winner

-Provide a flat surface for building
+Provide flat, stable surfaces for building

-Silent Challenge: No talking allowed during building
+Silent Challenge: No talking allowed during the 18 minutes

 Solve connected puzzles and riddles to 'escape' before time runs out.
 Forces teams to divide tasks, share information, and think under pressure.